Filipp Golikov

 Filipp Ivanovich Golikov (Филипп Иванович Голиков; – 29 July 1980) was a Soviet military commander.
 As chief of the GRU (Main Intelligence Directorate), he is best known for failing to take seriously the abundant intelligence about Nazi Germany's plans for an invasion of the Soviet Union in June 1941, either because he did not believe them or because Joseph Stalin did not want to hear them.

-He served in subsequent campaigns and was promoted to the rank of Marshal of the Soviet Union in 1961.
+From 1944, Golikov was in charge of the repatriation of Soviet citizens during and after World War II as head of the Directorate for Repatriation under the Council of Ministers of the USSR.
+Golikov was promoted to the rank of Marshal of the Soviet Union in 1961.

 Early career

 Golikov was born into a peasant family of Russian ethnicity in Borisova, Kurgan Oblast|Borisova, in the Perm Governorate of the Russian Empire.
 His father, Ivan Nikolaevich Golikov, served as a medical orderly with the garrison in Tobolsk.
 Father and son both joined the Russian Communist Party (Bolsheviks) in April 1918.
 A month later, Golikov enlisted in the Red Army as a volunteer.
 He was a political commissar through most of the Russian Civil War, and for 11 years afterwards.
 He graduated from the M. V. Frunze Military Academy in 1933.
 He was appointed commander of a regiment in 1931, and in 1938, during the Great Purge he was suddenly promoted to membership of the Military Council of the Byelorussian Military District.
 He was apparently sent there to supervise a purge of Red Army commanders in the district, including the future war hero Georgy Zhukov, who never forgave him.
-Later in 1938, he was abruptly removed, and in November 1938 was made commander of the Vinnitsa Army Group, and, in 1939, of the 6th Army.
+Later in 1938, he was abruptly removed, and in November 1938, was made commander of the Vinnitsa Army Group, and, in 1939, of the 6th Army.
 During the Soviet invasion of Poland in 1939, he was in charge of overrunning and occupying Lvov, and in 1940 he served in the Winter War against Finland.